Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Discussion

-\T{\I{Outlook}} -- One can imagine extending the work here in a number of promising directions.
-First, the experiments here illustrate the strengths of non-thermally polarized electrons for DNP. $e$-polarization can be replenished at a rate $\xk_e{>} T_{1e}^{-1}$, and does not require cryogenic high-field conditions (unlike Boltzmann-based DNP).
+\I{Applications} -- The experiments here illustrate the strength of utilizing non-thermally polarized electrons for DNP. $e$-polarization can be replenished at a rate $\xk_e{>} T_{1e}^{-1}$, and does not require cryogenic high-field conditions.
 This allows access to low-field regimes where MW power can be plentiful.
 Simultaneously applied high optical and MW power can yield bulk spin injection rates ultimately limited by only spin diffusion.
 Similar arguments can be extended to other non-thermally generated DNP approaches, including with parahydrogen~\cite{Hovener13,Adams09,Pravdivtsev213}.
-The speed limits of spin injection elucidated here are relevant for applications in quantum information transfer and memories.

-Second, the strategy for high-power optical illumination and thermal management developed here is extensible to other systems, including organic triplet molecular systems, and UV generated non-persistent radicals~\cite{Eichhorn13,Capozzi17}.
-We envision applications to $e$-spin MASERs~\cite{Oxborrow12,Breeze18}, and quantum sensors with $e$-spin ensembles~\cite{Lesage12,Wolf15}, where reaching higher optical powers is the primary factor limiting magnetometer sensitivity~\cite{Barry20}.
-Finally, the rapidly injected spin polarization here projects onto applications that exploit hyperpolarized $\Cs$ spins as quantum sensors~\cite{Sahin21}, leveraging their long lifetimes in the laboratory~\cite{Ajoy19relax,Rej15} and rotating frames~\cite{Ajoy20DD,Beatrez21}.
-This includes magnetometers~\cite{Sahin21,Pillai21}, gyroscopes~\cite{Ajoy12g,Jaskula19,Jarmola21}, sensors for dark-matter searches~\cite{Aybas21,Garcon17}, and as RF imaging agents~\cite{Lv19}.
+The rapidly injected spin polarization here projects onto applications that exploit hyperpolarized $\Cs$ spins as quantum sensors~\cite{Sahin21}, leveraging their long lifetimes in the laboratory~\cite{Ajoy19relax,Rej15} and rotating frames~\cite{Ajoy20DD,Beatrez21}.
+A particularly compelling application is in nuclear spin gyroscopes; while previous work proposed~\cite{Ledbetter12,Ajoy12g,Maclaurin12} and demonstrated~\cite{Jaskula19,Soshenko21,Jarmola21} gryoscopes constructed from polarized ${}^{14}$N nuclear spins in diamond, the use of rapidly polarized $\Cs$ nuclei and their relatively high spin density promises to yield significant sensitivity boosts.
+A similar application is the use of hyperpolarized $\Cs$ nuclei as magnetometers, especially in high-field settings~\cite{Sahin21}; rapid hyperpolarization plays a critical role in enabling high sensitivity.
+We envision other applications in sensors for dark-matter searches~\cite{Aybas21,Garcon17}, RF imaging agents~\cite{Lv19}, nuclear spin RASERs~\cite{Oxborrow12,Breeze18,Appelt19}, and in condensed matter applications probing driven non-equilibrium states of matter~\cite{Beatrez22}.